 Summer Jobs in Geophysics.
-In addition to the summer field camp experience, students are given opportunities every summer throughout their undergraduate career at CSM to work as summer interns in various aspects of geophysics within industry, at CSM, or for government agencies.
-As examples, students have worked outdoors on geophysics crews in various parts of the U.S., in South America, and offshore in the Gulf of Mexico.
+In addition to the summer field camp experience, students are given opportunities every summer throughout their undergraduate career to work as summer interns within the industry, at CSM, or for government agencies.
+Students have recently worked outdoors with geophysics crews in various parts of the U.S., South America, and offshore in the Gulf of Mexico.

-Green Center.
-The extensive laboratories of the Department of Geophysics in the Green Center provide facilities for the study of equipment and techniques used in conducting geophysical field measurements.
-Included are magnetometers, gravity meters, electromagnetic groundpenetrating radar equipment, as well as a wide array of instruments for recording seismic waves (including three large vibrator trucks for shaking the Earth) and networks of PCs and workstations.
-Students also have access to the Department's petrophysics laboratory, one of the most modern and complete for measuring properties of rocks and their contained fluids.
-Undergraduate students also have two large rooms dedicated solely to their student needs.
-These student rooms, equipped with networked PCs, provide a friendly environment for work, study, relaxation, and student activities.
+The Cecil H. and Ida Green Graduate and Professional Center.
+The lecture rooms, laboratories, and computer-aided instruction areas of the Department of Geophysics are located in the Green Center.
+The department maintains equipment for conducting geophysical field measurements, including magnetometers, gravity meters, ground-penetrating radar, and instruments for recording seismic waves.
+Students have access to the Department's petrophysics laboratory for measuring properties of porous rocks.
+Undergraduate students also have their own room which is equipped with networked PCs and provides a friendly environment for work, study, relaxation, and socializing.